 Distribution of US Venture Capital Fund Sizes: By Total Number of Funds (Left) and Total AUM (Right)

 This behavior shows the widening inequality that exists in the venture capital industry.
 Larger funds can write bigger checks, do more follow-ons, and have their pick of the best startups due to their largesse and qualities.
 Patricia Nakache, a general partner at Trinity Ventures, noted that this is fracturing the balance of the startup ecosystem:

 It’s really altering the structure of venture pretty fundamentally.
 I feel like over the past three years, the venture environment had bifurcated into this world of "haves" and “have nots” where there are some companies that have struggled to raise money and some companies that have been able to raise gobs of money.Patricia Nakache, general partner at Trinity Ventures

 This trend is recent.
-Looking at the largest VC funds ever raised (Crunchbase), only one out of the top 15 of all time was raised before 2015.
+Looking at the largest VC funds ever raised (Crunchbase), only two out of the top 15 of all time were raised before 2015.